 Update wireless driver

-If the issue persists even after applying above solutions, please update the Wi-Fi adapter driver to the latest version.
+If the issue persists even after applying the above solutions, please update the Wi-Fi adapter driver to the latest version.
 To do so, open Device Manager, expand Network adapters, right-click on wireless card entry, click Update driver software, and then click Search automatically for updated driver software to automatically download and install the latest version of the Wi-Fi driver.

 Method 4 of 4